vvanwedd/heritagevisualisation/source/introduction.rst

 Several methods to capture and study heritage artifacts with the Single-Camera, Multi-Light technology exist.
 This website aims to bring together existing methods.
 To achieve this an integrated viewer platform has been created.

 The website hosts the WebGL based `pixel+ viewer <http://www.heritage-visualisation.org/viewer>`_ which can handle several single-camera, multi-light datasets.
-This viewer allows the consultation of existing CUN, ZUN, PTM and RTI datasets and as a first uses the newly proposed glTF `glTF <http://www.heritage-visualisation.org/gltf.rst>`_ file format standard.
+This viewer allows the consultation of existing CUN, ZUN, PTM and RTI datasets and as a first uses the newly proposed `SCML <http://www.heritage-visualisation.org/scml.rst>`_ file format standard.

 heritage-visualisation.org is maintained by a group of researchers in the Computer Vision and Cultural Heritage domains.
 The group focuses on the development and dissemination of new technologies for visualisation and has its origin in Belgium.